• S3 - EP14 - Charlotte Cannell: Widowed at 27: Sudden Loss and Stolen Futures

 Then there's the dating bit - because let's be real, dating as a widow is complicated enough without adding sobriety into the mix.
 Nicky talks about navigating relationships when you're carrying both grief and recovery, and how she's trying to make it easier for others through dating apps specifically for sober people and widows.

-She mentions some brilliant resources too - the Sober Love App for people in recovery looking for connection, and the Clear Minds Hypnosis App for anyone wanting to change their relationship with alcohol.
+She mentions some brilliant resources too - the Sober Love App for people in recovery looking for connection, and the Clear Minds Hypnosis App, which she found helpful for changing her relationship with alcohol.

 What really comes through is Nicky's message that recovery is possible for anyone willing to take that first scary step.
 She's living proof that you can come through the other side of both grief and addiction.